Children’s Camps

 Does my child need to have taken part in the Visiting Cousins to be part of Family Kin?

 There is no prerequisite required to take part in Family Kin – the groups are only separated by age.
-In previous years, the Visiting Cousins used to graduate into Family Kin, but there are very few youths who would currently meet this requirement since the program was paused due to COVID and renovations.
+In previous years, the Visiting Cousins used to graduate into Family Kin, but there are very few youths who would currently meet this requirement since the program was paused due to COVID and renovations until our 2024 season, when we reintroduced the camp program again.
 This prerequisite may be revisited in future years.

 How do I register and pay for the Visiting Cousins camps?